Tonnieboy300/jjarqkhunt/README.md

 # _JJARQK_ Hunt

 A database of restaurants in the same price range as fast food.
-Made for the Spring 2023-2024 IDP at the California Academy of Math and Science
+Made for the Spring 2023-2024 IDP at the California Academy of Math and Science.

 ## Installation